The Tristangate Dispute

 The dispute resolution process has now resulted in a final, binding and non-appealable award in favor of the owners, who have further assigned 70% of the proceeds under the award to their international bondholders of Tristan Oil.
 This was implemented by way of a sharing agreement in late 2012 and then by way of a consent solicitation and exchange offer in 2013.

-As a result of Kazakhstan’s refusal to honor its commitments and pay the award recognized by various courts in Europe and the U.S., the Claimants have succeeded in freezing approximately US$ 6.27 billion of Kazakh state assets in multiple jurisdictions.
+As a result of Kazakhstan’s refusal to honor its commitments and pay the award recognized by various courts in Europe and the U.S., the Claimants have succeeded in freezing approximately US$ 600 million of Kazakh state assets in multiple jurisdictions.

 Kazakhstan’s response has been to delay the process by filing claims in various courts claiming that the award was allegedly procured by fraud.
 In the summer of 2020, Kazakhstan filed a separate lawsuit in New York against Tristan Oil’s largest U.S. bondholder, Argentem Creek Partners.